marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index security}}

 The protocol described here doesn't do any ((access control)).
 Everybody can comment, modify talks, and even delete them.
-(Since the Internet is full of ((hooligan))s, putting such a system online without further protection probably wouldn't end well.)
+(Since the internet is full of ((hooligan))s, putting such a system online without further protection probably wouldn't end well.)

 ## The server